Goal Zero Rechargeable AA Batteries (4 Pack)

 Wait, What?!
 I can recharge my batteries with a solar panel?
 HOLY PORTABLE POWER!
 Check out the new rechargable batteries from Goal Zero.

-Use and recharge again and again.
-These batteries have a low self discharge, so they can sit for 12 months before they begin to discharge.
-Designed to be used with Guide 10 Plus Recharger.
+Use them up, when they are dead, recharge them for use again.
+Do this again and again.
+These batteries have a low self discharge which means they can sit on your shelf for 12 months before they start to lose effectiveness.
+Designed to be used in the Guide 10 Plus Recharger.